 Imagine a tiny bearing in your main pump starting to wear down.
 You can’t hear it.
 Routine checks won’t find it for weeks.
 But a thumbnail-sized vibration sensor can feel the tiny shock in milliseconds.
-It notices the change, flags a rising vibration trend, and gives you days—sometimes weeks—to schedule a controlled shutdown.
+It notices the change, flags a rising vibration trend, and gives you days, sometimes weeks, to schedule a controlled shutdown.

 That is the power of vibration-based predictive maintenance.
 It starts with knowing how these sensors work.